Firework-Zz/LZU-INFO422-Influencing-Factors-behind-Video-Game-Sales/Final_Report.md

 **Three research questions were answered:**

 1. **Q1 — Platform-Genre Synergy Matters (Confirmed).** Specific platform-genre combinations command measurable sales premiums, concentrated in the upper quartile.
-The non-linear nature of these interactions — validated by a 26% R² lift from linear to ensemble models — means that strategic platform-genre positioning is a legitimate competitive lever.
+The 26% R² lift from linear to ensemble models validates platform-genre positioning as a legitimate competitive lever.

 2. **Q2 — Regional Markets Are Distinct (Confirmed).** North America, Japan, and Europe/PAL exhibit clearly differentiated genre preferences.
 Tailoring game portfolios and marketing strategies to regional tastes is empirically justified.

-3. **Q3 — Brand Drives Sales Through Two Channels (Confirmed).** Brand scale (volume of releases) dominates as the single strongest sales predictor, while brand prestige (per-title premium) provides additional, separable value.
+3. **Q3 — Brand Drives Sales Through Two Channels (Confirmed).** Brand scale (volume of releases) and brand prestige (per-title premium) both contribute meaningfully.
 The dual-channel finding has direct implications for strategic partnerships and brand building.

 **The project delivered:**
 - A cleaned, enriched dataset (8,786 records × 33 features)
-- 12+ EDA visualizations with documented interpretations
+- 12+ EDA visualizations with documented interpretations (M4)
-- Three predictive models with the Random Forest achieving R² = 0.394
+- Three predictive models with Random Forest achieving R² = 0.394 (M5)
 - A novel two-stage blockbuster-aware variant reducing blockbuster RMSE by 6.7%
-- A deployed Streamlit web application for stakeholder use
+- A deployed Streamlit web application for stakeholder use (M6)
 - A comprehensive model card documenting intended use, limitations, and ethical considerations

 The video game industry's commercial dynamics are complex and multi-factorial.
 No single factor determines success.
 But with rigorous data analysis, the relative importance of each factor can be quantified — and that quantification provides a foundation for more informed, evidence-based decision-making in one of the world's most dynamic entertainment sectors.